-By David Marchant, Professor of the Practice, Dance, Washington University in St. Louis
+Written by David Marchant, Professor of the Practice in Dance at Washington University in St. Louis

 As we age, we instinctively move more slowly, cautiously avoiding situations and activities that challenge our balance.
 But what if we’re going about the problem in the wrong way?
 What if instead of avoiding risk of falls, we need to practice falling, to get really good at it, like it is a skill?

 Falling is dangerous and after a lifetime of missteps, trips and spills, we naturally become afraid of falling.
 And with good reason; every year, falling causes thousands of deaths, millions of injuries and for many elders this causes a downward spiral in quality of life.
 During 2014, approximately 27,000 older adults died because of falls; 2.8 million were treated in emergency departments for fall-related injuries, and approximately 800,000 of these patients were subsequently hospitalized.¹

 I am a dancer and a dance teacher.
 Dancers prize balance and an ability to control body movement.
 In my beginning dance classes I was taught when losing balance that I should, “fight for balance,” “hold on,” and try to regain “control.”
 I also learned that if you pick a fight with gravity you get one!

 But this isn’t only the story of elite dancers.
 We are taught our whole life that we need to keep control of everything — of our bodies, our thoughts, our emotions.
 This outlook of controllability can lead us to believe that everything will be better, safer if we can just make it more routine, more stable, less likely to change in an unexpected, unwanted way.

 Ten years ago, I had a surprising moment of insight that uprooted my assumptions about balance and control.
 I was in the woods, trying to walk along a fallen tree stump like a balance beam, trying not to fall off of it, when I discovered real balance for the first time — hiding in the last place I expected to find it.